SystemsApproach/ops/control.rst

 there is a compelling reason to open such configuration decisions to end users, keeping RBAC-related configuration state (i.e., OPA spec files) in the Config Repo, under the purview of Lifecycle Management, makes complete sense.

-This example helps us understand the central value proposition of the runtime control interface: It serves to scale operations by getting the ops team out of the loop for those tasks that can be delegated to end-users.
+These examples illustrate the central value proposition of the runtime control interface, which is to scale operations.
+It does this by enabling end users and closed-loop control programs to directly steer the system without requiring that the ops team serve as an intermediary.